 Is ethical fashion really as expensive as we think?

-Unfortunately, we’ve been trained to think of fashion like a disposable skin that we can oh so easily strip off, and replace when we are bored.
+Unfortunately, we’ve been trained to think of fashion like a disposable skin that we can easily strip off and replace when we are bored.
 Heck, if a shirt is the price of a coffee, why wouldn’t you buy it in 7 different colours, wear only two of them, and then go back to the mall the very next week looking for something different?

-The old school idea of ‘cost per wear’ (CPW) has been pushed aside by fast fashion (a topic for another day), and instead of considering how much a garment will actually cost per wear, we’re paying no mind to how easily the cheap fast fashion garments we buy can (and will) break after a limited amount of wears.
+The old school idea of ‘cost per wear’ (CPW) has been pushed aside by fast fashion.
+Now, instead of considering how much a garment will actually cost per wear, we’re paying no mind to how easily the cheap fast fashion garments we buy can (and will) break after a limited amount of wears.

 CPW describes the price you pay for a garment, divided by the amount of times you wear it.
 For example, if you buy a garment for $100, and wear it 4 times, that garment cost you $25 each time you wore it.

 It’s the morning of a very special event, let’s say, your close friend’s wedding.
 You open your wardrobe, ready to find something to wear.
 Upon opening the doors, several items fall out onto the floor.
-Woops; it’s been a while since you hang anything on it’s hanger.
+Whoops, it’s been a hot minute since you hung anything on its hanger.

 You begin sorting through the options frantically, eyeing up every piece, holding it up to your body, and throwing it down on the floor to move onto the next.

-You race to the mall and buy something mediocre, slightly the wrong size, but it will do.
+You race to the shopping centre and buy something mediocre, slightly the wrong size, but it will do.

 Now, picture this:

-You see, the difference between these two experiences, is the CPW ideology.
-The first example, involved you making careless decisions beside the sale rack, indulging in quick shopping fixes, and never stopping to think about how any of your clothes would practically suit your life and style.
+The difference between these two experiences is the CPW ideology.
+The first scenario involved you making careless decisions beside the sale rack, indulging in quick shopping fixes, and never stopping to think about how any of your clothes would practically suit your life and style.

-The second example, is the greatest demonstration of a thoughtful CPW shopper.
-You’ve thought long and hard about how many times you will get to wear it, you’ve become attached to it even before purchasing, and most likely, it’s still in amazing condition because a.
-You’ve paid more for it, and b.
-You’ve followed the care instructions and repaired it straight away at the sign of any damage.
+The second scenario is the greatest demonstration of a thoughtful CPW shopper.
+You’ve thought long and hard about how many times you will get to wear it, you’ve become attached to it (and were even before purchasing), and it’s still in amazing condition because a) you’ve paid more for it, and b) you’ve followed the care instructions to a tee.